Wong Kar-wai: Early life

 Wong Kar-wai was born on 17 July 1958 in Shanghai, the youngest of three siblings.
-His father was a sailor and his mother was a housewife.
-By the time Wong was five years old, the seeds of the Cultural Revolution were beginning to take effect in China and his parents decided to relocate to British-ruled Hong Kong.
-The two older children were meant to join them later, but the borders closed before they had a chance and Wong did not see his brother or sister again for ten years.
-In Hong Kong, the family settled in Tsim Sha Tsui, and his father got work managing a night club.
-Being an only child in a new city, Wong has said he felt isolated during his childhood; he struggled to learn Cantonese and English, only becoming fluent in these new languages when he was a teenager.
+His father was a sailor and his mother a housewife.
+By the time Wong was five years old, the seeds of the Cultural Revolution were beginning to take effect in China, and his parents moved to Hong Kong.
+The two older children were meant to join them later, but the borders closed before they could and Wong did not see them again for ten years.
+In Hong Kong, the family settled in Tsim Sha Tsui, and his father got work managing a nightclub.
+As an only child in an unfamiliar city, Wong has said he felt isolated; he struggled to learn Cantonese and English, becoming fluent in these languages only as a teenager.

 As a youth, Wong was frequently taken to the cinema by his mother and exposed to a variety of films.
-He later said: "The only hobby I had as a child was watching movies".
-At school he was interested in graphic design, and earned a diploma in the subject from Hong Kong Polytechnic in 1980.
-After graduating, Wong was accepted onto a training course with the TVB television network, where he learned the processes of media production.
+He has said, "The only hobby I had as a child was watching movies".
+Wong studied graphic design at the Hong Kong Polytechnic in 1980, but dropped out of college after being accepted to a training course with the TVB television network, where he learned the processes of media production.